jphackworth/kestrel/docs/config.md

 ### Admin section

-This section manages the admin RPC interface for zlarkd.
+This section manages the admin RPC interface for kestrel.

 TBC